Fried Squash

 Why You'll Love It

-This classic recipe is made the old fashioned way by dredging yellow summer squash in cornmeal and frying it in a skillet.
-Each round of squash is dipped in buttermilk, then breaded by hand to create the perfect crunch!
+This classic southern dish is made the old fashioned way by dredging yellow summer squash patties in a corn meal and flour mixture, then frying it in a regular or cast iron skillet. (ad) Squash slices are dipped in buttermilk, then breaded by hand to create the perfect crunch!

 There's nothing like a southern supper made with a mess of pan fried squash and fresh veggies.
-It's quick, easy and delicious as a side dish with fried chicken or as an appetizer dipped in tangy ranch dressing.
+It's quick, easy and delicious as a side dish with fried chicken or as an appetizer dipped in tangy ranch or blue cheese dressing.

 Ingredients

-Frying squash is super easy when you use White Lily Buttermilk Cornmeal Mix. (ad) With only a few ingredients, you'll be enjoying this southern treat in no time at all!
+This is a simple recipe when using White Lily Buttermilk Cornmeal Mix. (ad) With only a few ingredients, you'll be enjoying this classic southern dish in no time at all!

 Quantities are listed in the recipe card.

-1 - Wash squash, then slice into ¼ inch round circles.
+1 - Wash fresh squash, then slice into ¼ inch slices (round circles).

-4 - Remove squash from skillet and drain on a paper towel lined plate.
-Season with salt and pepper.
+6 - Remove squash from skillet with a slotted spoon and drain on a paper towels or a wire rack.
+Sprinkle sea salt and pepper on top.
 Serve hot.
 Repeat process in small batches.

 Recipe FAQS